Analytics

 Frequently Asked Questions

 Q: What documents do workers need for warehouse jobs in Edinburgh?
-A: Valid right to work documentation (passport, visa, or proof of settled status), proof of address, and any sector-specific licences (forklift, CSCS, driving licence).
+A: Proof of right to work in the UK (passport, visa, or settled status), proof of address, and references from previous employers.
+Sector-specific certifications (forklift licence, CPCS) are preferred but not always mandatory on day one.

 Need Staff in This Area?